 DedIcation to the College: Rafael Genao ‘02

-Genao, who received a master’s degree in physician assistant studies and a bachelor’s degree in humanities from Daemen, co-founded the college’s Students Without Borders (SWOB) organization, which participates in humanitarian medical missions.
+Genao, who received a bachelor’s degree in humanities from Daemen, co-founded the college’s Students Without Borders (SWOB) organization, which participates in humanitarian medical missions.
 Since SWOB was founded at Daemen, medical care and clothing donations have been provided to nearly 8,000 residents from the remote village of Prograso Dos and surrounding communities.

 For nearly 20 years, Genao has joined physician assistant and physical therapy students on SWOB humanitarian medical missions organized by Daemen, Clarkson University, and Lynchburg College.
 He raises support for the trips through walk-a-thons and other activities.